wet-boew/wet-boew-documentation/governance/meeting.md

 Summary of what has been discussed at meetings.

 ## Monthly meeting
+2023-04-20 (12 participants)
+* Attendees department: ESDC; NRCAN
+* General:
+    * No Honorable mentions since the last monthly meeting :
+	* GCweb major version 13 was released on April 18: Few more adjustments were made to the version V6 of the footer.
+Therefore, the veterans link needs to be updated according to the latest version of the footer if the free style template is used.
+	* The GC web version 13 could not be released in AEM because of the ongoing labour disruption.
+* Projects:
+    * Accessibility: In progress no major update to report since the last monthly meeting.
+    * A step-by-step accessibility instructions/ guidance in JSON-LD format report was added recently in wet-boew with the possibility to generate dynamically the pages in both language once we have one JSON-LD report.
+    * The feedback tool still in progress.
+No major update since the last meeting.
+* Registry:
+    * Reviewed DD-15:
+      * Added section of usage of XML syntax in HTML was defined to alleviate concerns identified through discussions.
+    * Reviewed DD-14: Semantic Versioning public API for wet-boew, GCWeb and GCWeb Jekyll was presented, the work on this page is still in continuous progress to improve the appearance and accuracy of it.
+* Questions/Comments:
+    * No questions or comments related to the recent or previous releases.
+    * Discussions related to the accessibility project progress from other departments point of view:
+      * There is still a lot of work to do to improve the accessibility in the different departments but going relatively “well” overall.
+That said, as long infographics and PDFS are still used, the complexity of improving the accessibility is considerable.

 2023-03-29 (20 participants)
 * Attendees department: TBS; CRA; ESDC; NRCAN; SSC; PCO
 * General: